-- 1. The financial statements and notes, as set out on pages 7 to 17, for the year ended 30 June 2019 are in accordance with the Corporations Act 2001 and: - (a) comply with Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes explicit and unreserved compliance with International Financial Reporting Standards (IFRS); and - (b) give a true and fair view of the financial position and performance of the company. - 2.
+- The financial statements and notes, as set out on pages 1 to 18, for the period ended 30 June 2020 are in accordance with the Corporations Act 2001 and: - comply with Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes explicit and unreserved compliance with International Financial Reporting Standards (IFRS); and - (b) give a true and fair view of the financial position and performance of the company. - 2.
 In the directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.